psol/lampe/README.md

 himself inspired by Adafruit!) and I realised that it would be easy to create a custom implementation that focused on my needs.

+I took the challenge as an opportunity to learn how SPI screens are driven (and on SPI itself).
+It turned out easier and less intimidating than I initially thought it would be.

 The fonts come from the GLCD library (again, like Adafruit).
 Indeed you can trace some of the logic back to those libraries.

-PrestoST7735 is ***not** a library however, it's a custom implementation of ST7735 to support this project.
+PrestoST7735 is **not** a library however, it's a custom implementation of ST7735 to support this project.
 For example, the background colour is a constant, it is not possible to draw lines or pixels because I don't need those.
-Note that it would be easy to add those features but they would consome program space.
+Note that it would be easy to add those features but they would consume program space.

 I use the Arduino SPI library which has very good performance if you use `SPI.transfer(buffer,len)`, at least on the AVR processors.
 The `SPI.transfer(byte)` and `SPI.transfer16(word)` are slower.

 ### Wiring
 Although I target an Arduino Nano Every, I used a regular Arduino Nano for development.
 The display is marked "1.8 TFT SPI 128*160 V1.1," which I bought from AZ Delivery.